ethereum-node/merchantApi/README.md

 **amount** rules:
 - **For ETH/USDT**: The received amount should be **exactly the same** as requested.
 Less or greater than requested will be treated as an invalid payment.
 Example, the requested amount is 1.234523 ETH, and the user paid 1.234524 ETH or 1.234522 ETH, will all be treated as invalid payments.
 - **For other coins**: The received amount should be **equal or greater than** requested.
-Example, the request is 0.123456 BTC, the payment is 0.123455 BTC, the payment treated as invalid, no payment info will be returned, and no notification will be sent.
+Example, the request is 0.123456 BTC, the payment is 0.123455 BTC, it will be treated as invalid, no payment info will be returned, and no notification will be sent.
+If payment is 0.123456 BTC or 0.123457 BTC, then it will be treated as valid.

 **The Merchant's Payment UI should always ask the customer to pay the exact amount showing in the page.**